Free shipping on order above 200€

 Rapid heel wear Reinforced heel in the impact zone

-Dense yet responsive cushioning for explosive movements. → Azza: dual-density foams to protect the heel without extra weight.
+Dense yet responsive cushioning for explosive movements.
+Azza uses dual-density foams to protect the heel without extra weight.

-Critical during extension and recovery. → Azza: reinforced inner sidewall (piste side) to stabilize the front foot.
+Critical during extension and recovery.
+Azza adds a reinforced inner sidewall on the piste side to stabilise the front foot.

-Reliable traction even on slightly humid surfaces. → Azza: high-traction rubber compound, tested on 20+ strip types.
+Reliable traction even on slightly humid surfaces.
+Azza uses a high-traction rubber compound tested on more than 20 strip types.

-Lightweight should not compromise support. → Azza: optimized lightweight/protection ratio.
+Lightweight should not compromise support.
+Azza optimises the lightweight-to-protection ratio.

-Reinforced abrasion zones. → Azza: abrasion patches on critical areas.
+Reinforced abrasion zones.
+Azza adds abrasion patches on critical areas.

 Profile Key needs Recommendation

-Youth U8–U14 Lightness, cushioning, tendon protection Lightweight models + flexible sole
+Youth U8 to U14 lightness, cushioning, tendon protection lightweight models with a flexible sole

-High-Level / Intensive Performance, precision, durability Premium shoes optimized for explosiveness
+High-level / intensive performance, precision, durability premium shoes optimised for explosiveness

-• Replace if pain or instability appears → prevention first
+• Replace them if pain or instability appears: prevention first.

 Ready to fence with an advantage?